AutodeskGames/stingray-docs/source/interactive_help/using_entities/gameplay_interaction.md

 -	`stingray.World.entities()` returns a list of all entities that are currently "alive".
 This includes:

  	-	Entities that were spawned dynamically by a Lua script.
-	-	Entities that were placed in a level in the Stingray Editor and spawned when that level was loaded.
+	-	Entities that were placed in a level in the editor and spawned when that level was loaded.
 The list will not include any entities that have been destroyed dynamically by a Lua script or when the level was unloaded.

--	`stingray.Level.entities()` returns a list of all entities that were placed into the specified level in the Stingray editor and spawned when that level was loaded.
+-	`stingray.Level.entities()` returns a list of all entities that were placed into the specified level in the editor and spawned when that level was loaded.
 The list will not include any entities that have been destroyed dynamically by a Lua script or when the level was unloaded.

 ## Assign and remove components

-You can set up an entity in your gameplay code by adding and removing components dynamically, just like you can in the Stingray Editor.
+You can set up an entity in your gameplay code by adding and removing components dynamically, just like you can in the editor.
 You do this through the component manager for the kind of component you want to create or destroy for an entity.
 You retrieve this component manager from the `EntityManager`.

 For example: